lefamoffat/agentic-trading/README.md

 ## ⚠️ Disclaimer

 This software is for educational and research purposes only.
-Trading forex involves substantial risk and may not be suitable for all investors.
+Trading involves substantial risk and may not be suitable for all investors.
 Past performance is not indicative of future results.